 In the Hoodoo tradition, no ethical laws, principles, or restrictions govern our magic.
 We don't believe in the mutated form of karma, the Wiccan Rede, or the Threefold Law.

-Those principles, as mentioned in my previous posts, are perfectly fine if it works for you, rootworkers, on the other hand, don't adhere to them as we work extensively with God and the spirits, and it is only at their discretion what is and what is not to do.
+As mentioned in my previous posts, those principles are perfectly fine if they work for you.
+Rootworkers, on the other hand, don't adhere to them as we work extensively with God and the spirits, and it is only at their discretion what is and what is not to do.

 Conjure workers bless and curse; we see nothing wrong with calling upon divine retribution to make one's enemies suffer.

-The only principle I could think of, traditionally passed along from teachers to students, is: "Lay your trick, walk away, and don't look back," which means do the job and do not worry.
-Worrying or looking back can have the effect of undermining our magic.
+The only principle I could think of traditionally passed from teachers to students is: "Lay your trick, walk away, and don't look back," which means do the job and do not worry.
+Worrying or looking back can undermine our magic.
 It demonstrates a lack of faith.
 It will hinder the development of the work when the person who asked for it or the conjure worker himself endlessly talks about it or becomes anxious over its progress.

 How to get a Hoodoo job worked?